ocaml/ocaml-lsp/ocaml-lsp-server/docs/ocamllsp/config.md

 # Configuration

-The ocamllsp support the folowing configurations.
+The ocamllsp support the following configurations.

 These configurations are sent through the [`didChangeConfiguration`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#workspace_didChangeConfiguration)